Writing and reviewing checklist

 • Are comments in the YAML samples that should be either steps or callouts?

 • If versions are listed in examples or commands, do they need to be specific or can we build with user input/variables?
+(For example, in a sample, consider <4.x> coded as a variable instead of the current version to lower maintance requirements.)

 • Does the PR format need to be fixed because commands or sample files are not grayed out?
+(This is tyically fixed by using an approve quotation mark, other teamates can help with an example if needed.)

 • Are there many inline links and are they necessary?
+Per the manual and for better UX, use them sparingly.

 • Does this require a What’s new entry because it is a feature?